viveknathani/viveknathani.github.io/src/static/markdown/LISTS.md

 3. the oath of the vayuputras by amish tripathi
 4. desigining data intensive applications by martin kleppmann
 5. an era of darkness - the british empire in india by shashi tharoor
-6. the first world war by john keegan (currently reading, and really liking it!)

 ### movies